franzbu/EnhancedSpaces.spoon/README.md

 Another appeal of EnhancedSpaces is that managing both virtual screens and windows results in synergies that are impossible to achieve when using separate applications, for example, you can drag a window beyond the borders of the screen and have it reemerge on another mSpace.

 So who is EnhancedSpaces for?
-It has been made for users who want to use multiple screens and want an efficient and customizable application to manage them.
+It has been made for users who want to use multiple screens on a single display and want an efficient and customizable application to manage them.

 EnhancedSpaces has increased my productivity in macOS.
 May it do the same for you.